martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 Cert-Count and Certificate-List:
 :   A sequence of Certificate objects (see {{cert-cert}}), each
     representing one certificate in the sender's certificate chain.
-The sender's certificate MUST be the first in the list, and each subsequent certificate SHOULD directly certify the certificate immediately preceding it.
+For the first or only `CERTIFICATE` frame with a given Certificate-ID, the sender's certificate MUST be the first in the list.
+Each subsequent certificate SHOULD directly certify the certificate immediately preceding it.
 A certificate which specifies a trust anchor MAY be omitted, provided that the recipient is known to already possess the relevant certificate.
 (For example, because it was included in a `CERTIFICATE_REQUEST`'s Certificate-Authorities list.) `Cert-Count`
     describes the number of certificates provided.

-DigitalSignature:
-:   A DigitalSignature object (see {{cert-signature}}) proving possession
-    of the private key for the first certificate listed in Certificate-List.
-    Only present if `Cert-Count` is non-zero.

 A `CERTIFICATE` frame with a `Cert-Count` of zero indicates a refusal of a `CERTIFICATE_REQUEST` -- the sender either does not have or does not wish to provide a matching certificate.
-Such a frame SHOULD have the `AUTOMATIC_USE` flag set.
 Servers SHOULD process all corresponding requests as unauthenticated, likely returning an authentication-related error at the HTTP level (e.g. 403).

 If the `CERTIFICATE` frame is sent without being requested, the `SOLICITED` flag MUST NOT be set.
 When the `CERTIFICATE` frame is sent in response to a `CERTIFICATE_REQUEST` frame, the `SOLICITED` flag MUST be set, and the `Request-ID` field MUST contain the same value as the corresponding `CERTIFICATE_REQUEST` frame.
 In this case, the provided certificate chain MUST conform to the requirements expressed in the `CERTIFICATE_REQUEST` to the best of the client's ability.
 Specifically:

   - If the `CERTIFICATE_REQUEST` contained a non-empty `Certificate-Authorities` element, one of the certificates in the chain SHOULD be signed by one of the